nowtechnologies/cpp-logger/README.md

 Compulsory files are:
   - BanCopyMove.h
-  - cmsis_os_utils.cpp
+  - CmsisOsUtils.cpp
-  - cmsis_os_utils.h
+  - CmsisOsUtils.h
-  - log.cpp
+  - Log.cpp
-  - log.h
+  - Log.h
-  - logutil.cpp
+  - LogUtil.cpp
-  - logutil.h
+  - LogUtil.h

 One of these headers, and if present the related .cpp is also needed:
+  - LogNop.h
+  - LogStmhal.h
-  - lognop.h
+  - LogFreertosStmhal.h
-  - logstmhal.h
+  - LogFreertosStmhal.cpp
-  - logfreertosstmhal.h
+  - LogFreertosBlocking.h
-  - logfreertosstmhal.cpp
+  - LogFreertosBlocking.cpp
-  - logcmsisswo.h
+  - LogCmsisSwo.h
-  - logfreertoscmsisswo.h
+  - LogFreertosCmsisSwo.h
-  - logfreertoscmsisswo.cpp
+  - LogFreertosCmsisSwo.cpp
-  - logstdostream.h
+  - LogStdOstream.h
-  - logstdthreadostream.h
+  - LogStdThreadOstream.h
-  - logstdthreadostream.cpp
+  - LogStdThreadOstream.cpp

 _**Missing** files are_:
   - stm32hal.h - this is a placeholder for a set of includes like `stm32f215xx.h`, `stm32f2xx_hal.h`, `stm32f2xx_ll_utils.h` for a given MCU.